marshallswain/feathers-pinia/docs/partials/nuxt-feathers-client-example.md

 // plugins/1.feathers.ts
 import { feathers } from '@feathersjs/feathers'
-import authenticationClient from '@feathersjs/authentication-client' import { createVueClient } from 'feathers-pinia'
+import authenticationClient from '@feathersjs/authentication-client' import { createPiniaClient } from 'feathers-pinia'

 // rest imports for the server import { $fetch } from 'ofetch'